splch/slc.is/posts/creatingMySite.md

 It's fun to have this framework for posting — I'm having a more positive experience using <abbr title="Content Delivery Network">CDN</abbr>s to host the external libraries.
 Not having to worry about updating libraries I'm using is relaxing as I can focus on improving my own scripts and posts.
 Clearly, I'm excited about this website and hope to share it with more people!
 I want to make this code open-source and create a helpful template site; however, I'll first need to improve the code a bit.
 But I'm very happy to say that the major work is done and the functionality is here! 🥳

 Edit (9/6/2021) — I removed EasyMDE to decrease load times.
 I also render code with a Replit <abbr title="Inline Frame">IFrame</abbr>.
 The site is now open-source!
-Check out [this post](/#Grokking%20Go) to see the server running 🤩
+Check out [this post](/#Grokking%20Go) to see the server running or [this repo](https://github.com/splch/slc.is) for the code! 🤩

 ---